Is Collagen Powder High Histamine?

 Collagen powder supplements are popular as small studies show supplementing with collagen may have health benefits, although its an area that needs more research.

-he most common health joint-related health problem is osteoarthritis, a degenerative form of arthritis caused by damage and breakdown of the cartilage inside joints.
+As with most supplements, too many people jump on the bandwagon before there’s enough evidence that there’s a benefit.
+The most common health joint-related health problem people take collagen for is osteoarthritis, a degenerative form of arthritis caused by damage and breakdown of the cartilage inside joints.

 What if you provide the joint with more collagen?
 The hope is that supplying more collagen to joints will help rebuild damaged cartilage and either improve the symptoms of osteoarthritis or slow its progression.